pancake-llc/foundation/README.md

     - in `Allow client access to sensitive profile properties` enable `Linked accounts`
 <img width="947" alt="client profile options in playfab title setting" src="https://user-images.githubusercontent.com/44673303/200122264-c5536d05-98c6-411b-b204-1342d65d196b.png">

-- install sample leaderboard via PackageManager
+- install sample leaderboard via PackageManager, sample need install pacakge [ui effect](https://github.com/mob-sakai/UIEffect.git) to run correctly
+- in sample leaderboard has already file config, select `GameServiceSettings` in folder resources to active setting
 - use `Update Aggregation` menu in context menu of PopupLeaderboard to create table leaderboard for 240 countries just do this once
 - replace the code in `#if region replace your code` with your own code to manage popups the way you want
 - for update score to leaderboard when first time you enter name complete.
 You can via using `valueExpression` in `ButtonLeaderBoard`